lucas-matt/blog/source/_drafts/microservice-mtg-1.md

 # Introduction (aka 'The Positive Bit')

 The microservices architectural style seems to be continuing with its ever-rising popularity, and with good reason.
 There is a lot to be gained from adopting this model to ensure that your large application can be developed at a fast pace, scaled appropriately, and delivered to production with higher frequency and less overall risk.
-Let's discuss some of the key benefits of a microservice architecture before we begin to tread carefully around some of its more scary attributes.
+Let's discuss some of the key benefits of a microservice architecture.

 ### Scaling Your Development Team